jorgueagui/polBpy/README.md

 ## Licensing

-The use of this library is regulated by the XX lincense.
+The use of this library is regulated by the MIT license.
 Details of this license can be found [here.](https://github.com/jorgueagui/polBpy/blob/3d172ed7b52df5684b0ec117958172eb6f4c8679/License.md)

+## Citation

+If you use this package for a publication, please cite it as: *polBpy: a Python package for the analysis of dust polarimetric observations*, Jordan A. Guerra, David T. Chuss.
+DOI: XXX/XXXXX.
+2024. v1.0.0.

 ## Other Links